jankichauhan/Captsone_Goodreads_Imdb/README.md

 * [Future Analysis](#future-analysis)

 ## Motivation
-It was my husband who got me in reading; it started with Harry Potter books and now I read 20 books a year.
+It was my husband who got me into reading; it started with Harry Potter books and now I read 20 books a year.
 (That's my goodreads reading challange too) After I finish a book, I usally discuss it with my husbands and other friends who have already read the same.
-It was during one of such conversation when I asked do movies receive similar or better ratings than the books they are adapted from.
+It was during one of such conversation when it occurred to me, do movies receive similar or better ratings than the books they are adapted from.
+It will be a good data analysis project!
 That conversation also brought another two intresting questions: are the books sales go high after the adapted movie was released?
 Do number of book reviews/ratings increase i.e. more people read the book after the adapted movie was released.

 ### Question
 During this project I wil be exploring data related to movies that were adapted from books.
 I am looking to get some data to answer my question : 'Do movies that are adapted from books receive similar or better ratings'